gvwilson/sensibleadventures/princess-bear/bear.md

 "And you still haven't told anyone?"

 Noxy shook her head.
-The cloudherds had stories about people who could mind-talk at a distance, or to birds, or even to other people, but none of them had happy endings.
-She suspected that her grandmother had figured out that something was going on, but she hadn't brought it up.
+The cloudherds had stories about people who could mind-talk to distant clouds, or to birds, or even to other people, but none of them had happy endings.

 The prince waited another heartbeat for her to speak.
 When she didn't, he nodded.
 "All right," he promised.
 "Our secret."